jean-pierreBoth/kmerutils/README.md

 ## Hashing and Sketching of data

-Similarity between sequences can be estimated by counting common Kmers (i.e by estimating a Jaccard index) between sequences.
+Similarity between sequences can be estimated by counting common Kmers between sequences with minhash, superminhash and the probability Jaccard Index.

-* Estimators of the standard Jaccard index (without taking into account Kmer multiplicity) is provided by the Superminhash algorithm.
+* Estimators of the standard Jaccard index (without taking into account Kmer multiplicity) is provided by the Minhash or Superminhash algorithm.

 * A probability Jaccard index taking into account Kmer multiplicity is also provided with the Probminhash family algorithm.
-Probminhash and superminhash are provided by the crate probminhash and are interfaced with kmer generation in module **jaccardweight.rs**.
+Probminhash (and Superminhash) are provided by the crate probminhash (Cf [probminhash](https://github.com/jean-pierreBoth/probminhash)).
-(Cf [probminhash](https://github.com/jean-pierreBoth/probminhash)).

 * The probminhash algorithm is used to provide a complete sketching of a datafile where each sequence has its signature dumped in a file.
-This file can be reprocessed to examine neighborhood of a read in term of the Probability Jaccard index. see module *jaccarweight* or *seqblocksketch*.
+This file can be reprocessed to examine neighborhood of a read in term of the Probability Jaccard index. see module *seqsketchjaccard.rs* or *seqblocksketch*.
 For example it takes 141s on a 4-i7 (2.7Ghz) core laptop, to read , generate 8 base kmers and sketch 746333 long reads from a 4.38 Gbases ONT fastq file (Cf [FAB49164_rel3](https://github.com/nanopore-wgs-consortium/NA12878/blob/master/nanopore-human-genome/rel_3_4.md)), asking for 200 sketches by read.

 * The signatures obtained can be sent in an Ann to study read proximity according to the Jaccard Probability metric.